TENET-RCCPII/rccpii-2018/_posts/outreach/2019-04-01-videoConferencing.md

 Online meetings, presentations, and training is supposedly a cheaper way to get access to information.
-There are discussions about the challenges of this form of meetup in many other fora - including challenges around internet connectivity, technology (i.e. laptops/devices age, setup, etc) and more.
-But in despite the challenges, there are many African-based colleagues who have benefited tremendously from joining or initiating online meetings.
+There are discussions about the challenges of this form of meetup in many other fora - including challenges around internet connectivity, technology (i.e. laptops/devices age, setup, etc) and more. _But despite the challenges, there are many African-based colleagues who have benefited tremendously from joining or initiating online meetings_.

 We want to hear from you if you have benefited from joining or hosting online meetings to facilitate collaboration, teaching, or learning!